Justin-Sherfey/amplifier_roadtrip/README.md

 </p>

 ## About
+Amplifier Road Trip is a web application that helps users plan road trips in a simple and efficient way.
 The Amplifier Road Trip API uses a Java backend to provide functionality and database persistance to its front-end counterpart.
 - Layered Architecture Design for increased modularity and lowered coupling
 - AWS RDS for data persistance and storage